 Chocolate Flan Ingredients:

-- Egg Yolks - The egg yolks provide richness and flavour.
+- Egg Yolks - The egg yolks provide richness and flavor.
 Use large eggs and always free-range if you can.

-- Milk - Make sure you use Whole Milk when making pastry cream/custard, we need the high-fat content to carry the flavour.
+- Milk - Make sure you use Whole Milk when making pastry cream/custard, we need the high-fat content to carry the flavor.
 Low-fat custard is sad custard.

 - Sugar - Regular white sugar is good here, try to find extra fine sugar (caster sugar).

-- Cornflour - The cornflour acts as a thickening agent in the custard.
+- Cornstarch - The cornflour acts as a thickening agent in the custard.
 Make sure you whisk out all the lumps of cornflour once it is added.

-- Dark Chocolate - You really want to use high-quality dark chocolate for this chocolate flan as the flavour of the chocolate really shines through.
+- Dark Chocolate - Use high-quality dark chocolate for this chocolate flan as the flavor of the chocolate really shines through.
 Try to find chocolate with at least 70% cocoa content.

 Chocolate Pastry Base Ingredients: